 Compile your ideas together, after doing this you may find that some of them require research to back them.
 Doing your research before “writing” your essay will make the writing process go smoothly.

 For example, if you’re arguing for healthier meals for kids, you could make a point that fresh, natural food has good taste.
 This is a personal view which doesn’t need research to support it.
+Find out some good persuasive writing techniques that suits your topic.
 Moreover, if you wanted to claim that fresh food has more nutrients than processed food, you’d require a reliable source to support your claim.
-In case you find it tough to do the research on your own you can go for assignment help online and get help by experts.
+In case you find it tough to do the research on your own you can go for essay help online.

 3. Draft your text in the right way